MuganziJames/final_AI_project/README.md

 ### Advancing UN Sustainable Development Goals

-This cutting-edge Climate Risk Predictor AI directly contributes to multiple **UN Sustainable Development Goals (SDGs)**, transforming how we approach climate resilience and disaster preparedness:
+This cutting-edge ClimateWise AI directly contributes to multiple **UN Sustainable Development Goals (SDGs)**, transforming how we approach climate resilience and disaster preparedness:

 - **🎯 SDG 1 - No Poverty**: By predicting crop failures and food insecurity, our system enables proactive interventions to protect vulnerable communities from climate-induced poverty
 - **🍽️ SDG 2 - Zero Hunger**: Advanced hunger and crop yield predictions help governments and NGOs allocate resources efficiently, preventing famine before it occurs